Vikaspogu/blog/content/blog/pi-garage-k3s.md

 });
 ```

-To get the state of pin
+To get the state of pin.

 ```javascript
 function getState() {